Owens says education system supported by Democrats resembles racist South when they were not allowed to read

 “Why?
 Because if slaves could read, they could access information.
 I don’t believe much has changed.”

 Democrats on the hearing did not want to hear from Owens.
-None, including black congresswomen, called on her or asked her a question, even though she was the only black female panelist at the hearing.
-That didn't stop one of the panelists, Kathleen Belew, Assistant Professor, University of Chicago History Department; from disrespecting her.
+None, including black congresswomen, called on her or asked her a question, even though she was the only black panelist at the hearing.
+That didn't stop one of the panelists, Kathleen Belew, Assistant Professor, University of Chicago History Department; from attacking her motives:

 “My co panelist (Owens) suggests that it’s hilarious that we don’t have the ‘numbers.”